Frequently Asked Questions

 In what settings does formal teaching occur?

-Learning and teaching takes place in various settings: lectures, presentations, one-on-one coaching, conferences, and clinical encounters etc. We have a required didactic curriculum every Friday from 7:30 to 9:30 a.m. with two topics per session.
-There is a new evidence-based medicine didactic curriculum on Thursdays at noon that includes finding, selecting and applying best evidence in evaluating a topic, evaluating a critical event, critically reading medical literature and assessing a clinical pathway or guideline.
-There is a required inpatient case conference once per week at noon.
+Learning and teaching takes place in various settings: lectures, presentations, one-on-one coaching, conferences, and clinical encounters etc. We have a required didactic curriculum during Friday academic half day from 2pm to 5pm.
+For people on elective, there is board review from 1pm to 2pm prior.
+There is an evidence-based medicine didactic curriculum on Thursdays at noon that includes finding, selecting and applying best evidence in evaluating a topic, evaluating a critical event, critically reading medical literature and assessing a clinical pathway or guideline.
+There is inpatient case conference Monday through Wednesday at noon.

 Do residents participate on night team?

-Residents have four weeks of night team as PL-1 residents, six weeks as PL-2 residents, and five weeks as PL-3 residents.
+Residents have four weeks of night team as PL-1 residents, six weeks as PL-2 residents, and six to seven weeks as PL-3 residents.
 These experiences are highly valued by residents who enjoy 1:1 supervisory and primary provider resident experiences, supported by the needed faculty supervision.

 What about work duty hours?